KushalRoyChowdhury/fluxflow-cli/README.md

 ## ✨ Features

 - **Native Multimodality**: Flux Flow can now see!
 Analyze images (JPG, PNG) and PDF documents natively through the `view_file` tool with high-fidelity context retention.
-- **Autonomous PDF Engine**: Generate professional, branded PDF documents on the fly using the `write_pdf` tool, complete with custom CSS styling and automatic watermarking.
+- **Document Engineering Suite**: Generate professional, branded PDF, DOCX, and PPTX documents on the fly.
+Features native HTML-to-Office translation for selectable text, high-performance rendering, and automatic watermarking.
 - **External Data Sanctuary**: Redirect your logs, history, and memories to any external path for maximum portability and privacy.
 - **Responsive Terminal UI**: A gorgeous, reactive interface built with React and Ink, featuring multi-line input, status bars, modals, and diff views.
 - **Dual-Model Architecture**: A primary agent interacts with you and executes tasks, while a silent background "Janitor" model handles chat summarization and long-term memory extraction without blocking the main UI.